 The next is 880m into the walk and you keep straight (there are some tempting side trails, but ignore them).
 This part of the trail is all pretty much flat and very leisurely.
 The bush provides good shade from the sun too.

-Once you’ve been walking for 1.3km the path starts to get a little rocky and begins descending.
+Once you’ve been walking for just over 1km the path (now a gravel fire trail) starts to get a little rocky and begins descending.
 Keep going straight to continue on the track to the waterfall at this point.

-This is the start of the bush track to the falls.
+This is the start of the bush track to the falls and the trail heads downhill with a few loose stones, though it flattens 50m later.

 Scrambling to the base of the falls

-The trail gets a bit more scrubby but is still fairly obvious.
-It heads left and soon takes you between the two rocks you can see in the photo.
+The trail gets a bit more scrubby but is still fairly obvious and soon takes you between the two rocks you can see in the photo.

 You can see the water through the trees.
-There is a way down here, but it’s harder than the one to the right before you take the turn off to the overhang.
+There is a way to descend to the falls here, but it’s harder than the one to the right (before you take the turn off to the overhang).

-You then have a couple of big rocks to scramble down and one large one to side step over and then you’ll see the bottom of the falls.
+You then have a couple of big rocks to scramble down and then you’ll see the bottom of the falls.
 There are just a few more rocks to walk across and then you can relax!

 Engadine Falls